knanne/knanne.github.io/_posts/2017-03-04-How to visualize a resume in Tableau.md

 The final template for you to continue personalizing should look like the following:

 ![Resume Data Tableau Final Template]({{ site.baseurl }}/assets/img/posts/resume_visualization_finaltemplate.png)

+To continue personalizing, I add the necessary details properties to the Tooltip shelf and customize accordingly.
+I also colored by Category.

 When you are finished, simply go to `File > Save To Tablea Public As`, sign in, and then get the embed code or share the link as you wish.